-Only College of Liberal Arts and Sciences students with at least 60 semester hours may take courses under the pass/fail option.
+Only CLAS students with at least 60 semester hours may take courses under the pass/fail option.
 The option may be used under the following conditions:

-- enrollment for pass/fail needs the approval of the instructor and the college; - 2. enrollment under this option must be indicated during registration and may not be changed after the late registration period; and - 3. a maximum of 12 hours taken for pass/fail may be counted toward graduation.
+- 1. enrollment for pass/fail needs the approval of the instructor and the college: - enrollment under this option must be indicated during registration and may not be changed after the late registration period; and a maximum of 12 hours taken for pass/fail may be counted toward graduation.

-Students may not enroll under the pass/ fail option in the following courses:
+Students may not enroll under the pass/fail option in the following courses:

-- those taken to satisfy the foreign language or English proficiency requirements; - 2. those in the student's major or minor or certificate program;

-- 3. those counted toward or required to supplement the major; - 4. those counted as 499 Independent Study; - 5. those taken for honors credits; or - those counted toward satisfying the proficiency and distribution requirements of the college or the university general studies requirements.
+- those taken to satisfy the foreign language or English First-Year Composition requirements; - 2. those in the student's major or minor or certificate program; - 3. those counted toward or required to supplement the major; - those counted as 499 Independent Study; - 5. those taken for honors credits; or - those counted toward satisfying the proficiency and distribution requirements of the college or the General Studies requirement.

-The above option is not available to College of Liberal Arts and Sciences students for courses offered by other colleges except for courses in economics offered by the College of Business.
+The above option is not available to CLAS students for courses offered by other colleges except for courses in economics offered by the College of Business.

 Audit Grade Option.
 A student may choose to audit a course, in which case the student attends regularly scheduled class sessions but no credit is earned.
 The student should obtain the instructor's approval before registering for the course.
-For additional information see "Grading System," pages 45-48.
+For more information, see "Grading System," pages 59-63.
 Note: This grade option may not be changed after the late registration period.

 Correspondence Study.
 Study by correspondence is not a normal part of a degree program; special circumstances must exist for a resident student to take correspondence courses.
-Any enrollment in correspondence courses must have prior approval of the college.
+Any enrollment in correspondence courses must have the prior approval of the college.